BroadbandForum/usp-test/1-messages-and-path-names.md

 }
 ```

-2. Allow the EUT to send a OperateResponse message with a req\_object\_path
+2. Allow the EUT to send an Operate Response message with a req\_object\_path
    which matches the command sent in the Operate message
-3. Allow the EUT to send a Notify message with an inner OperationComplete message
+3. Allow the EUT to send a Notify message with an inner OperationComplete
-   with a obj\_path element matching the command sent in the OperateMessage.
+message with a obj\_path element matching the command sent in the Operate
+Message.

 #### Test Metrics

 1. The EUT sends an OperateResp message with a single operation\_results element
    containing an executed\_command of "Device.IP.Diagnostics.TraceRoute()" and a
-   req\_output\_args element containing an empty output\_args element.
+   req\_obj\_path field containing a path name to the Request object created by the EUT.
 2. The EUT sends a Notify message containing a OperationComplete message with
    obj\_path of "Device.IP.Diagnostics.TraceRoute()".